- Personal Injury

 -Loss of a fetus

 If a passenger has exhausted all other options to receive compensation, they can take certain steps to file a lawsuit.
 They will most likely be filing a bodily injury claim.
-The New York statute of limitations (time limit to file) on personal injury claims is three years.
+The New Jersey statute of limitations (time limit to file) on personal injury claims is two years.

 The first step is to find a personal injury attorney.
 They will work with the friend or family member’s insurance adjusters to recover compensation for their client.
 Sometimes the process stops here.
 Other times, the lawyer and the insurance company will negotiate a settlement amount.
 This is the most common scenario, as insurance companies rarely want to pursue the long and expensive process of a trial.

-If the case does move to trial, the court will use New York’s comparative negligence (also known as comparative fault) model to determine who pays what.
+If the case does move to trial, the court will use New Jersey’s comparative fault (also known as ‘comparative negligence’) model to determine who pays what.
 The simplest explanation is that the sum each driver pays corresponds to the degree to which they were at fault.
-New York uses a ‘pure comparative negligence’ model, which means that even if the plaintiff was found to be more-to-blame (say, 80% at fault) than the defendant (found to be 20% at fault), the plaintiff would still receive money for damages caused by the defendant, with the amount lowered by 80%.

 No, their automobile insurance has to pay their legal fees.